felixxoes/ur-fascism/README.md

 But how?

 "The fascist game can be played in many forms, and the name of the game does not change," writes Umberto Eco in his article "Ur-Fascism", published in "The New York Times Review of Books" on June 22, 1995 http://www.nybooks.com/articles/1995/06/22/ur-fascism/.
-"But in spites of this fuzziness, I think is is possible to outline a list of features that are typical of what I would like to call Ur-Fascism, or Eternal Fascism."
+"But in spite of this fuzziness, I think is is possible to outline a list of features that are typical of what I would like to call Ur-Fascism, or Eternal Fascism."

 Eco admits, that the features cannot be organized into a system: "Many of them contradict each other, and are also typical  of other kinds of despotism or fanaticism."